 Scholarship Application and Eligibility Requirements

-To be eligible for an award, applicants must be graduate or law students enrolled in an accredited educational institution in the United States and graduating no sooner than the semester following the scholarship award.
+To be eligible for an award, applicants must be graduate or law students enrolled in an accredited educational institution in the United States and graduating no sooner than December 2024.
 Further, applicants must have a demonstrated interest in, and wish to make a career out of, working in the labor movement and on behalf of workers’ rights.
 To receive an award, eligible candidates must also meet a combination of criteria identified below:

 A strong academic record;